The Value of Community Engagement￼

 Disabilities – Are your platforms accessible to every person who needs them?
 Digital accessibility is just as important as physical accessibility.
 For example, your town hall has a wheelchair ramp built-in to allow everyone access to the inside of the building.
 Does the city’s website provide tools to aid those who may be hearing impaired or blind?

 Inclusive community engagement directly affects the wellbeing of communities as a whole.
-It’s important to create democratic processes where community members can speak into and influence the decisions their community leaders are making.
+It’s important to create processes where community members can have their say and influence the decisions that community leaders make.
 By considering these core areas above, you’re taking an important step towards creating meaningful engagement.

 Community engagement needs to be a conversation

-Allowing community members to provide feedback to major changes or decisions is helpful, but making the effort to create spaces for conversation fosters trust and demonstrates empathy.
-Including a diverse range of voices during decision-making processes provides opportunities for marginalized community members to share their important perspectives and enables a sense of empowerment—when overlooked voices are heard, these individuals can influence decisions that will directly affect their wellbeing and daily lives.
+Further, allowing community members to speak up about major changes or decisions is helpful, but making the effort to create a space for conversation fosters trust and demonstrates empathy.
+Including a variety of voices in the decision-making process empowers marginalized community members with the opportunity to share their views.

-Rather than policymakers delivering news in a one-way formula—where there is no room for conversation or feedback—key decision-makers must encourage participation from the communities they are directly dealing with.
+Policymakers often deliver messages in a one-way fashion leaves no room for conversation or feedback.
+Instead, they need to encourage participation from the communities they serve.
 Two-way streams of communication, conversation, idea-sharing, and feedback, gives policymakers the chance to make informed, sustainable decisions.

 Representation and access are key

-The types of people making decisions for cities and communities often don’t represent or understand marginalized communities and their perspectives—but they should.
+The people who make policy decisions often don’t represent or understand marginalized communities and their perspectives—but they should.
 Community engagement should involve all members or representatives thereof.
 But what do representation and access look like in policy-making environments?

-As mentioned above, inclusive processes mean that every voice, especially those who are marginalized, are given the chance to be heard and are considered during decision-making activities.
 Access, by definition, is the means of approaching or entering a place.
-A literal translation of access can be understood as sidewalks that have lowered curbs for wheelchair access or including elevators in building plans.
-Access in the world of community engagement also needs to include access to digital services, information, or tools that are being used.
+Access can be understood as sidewalks that have lowered curbs for wheelchair access or including elevators in building plans.
+Digital services, information, and tools are ways to make community engagement more accessible to all.

 Listening creates connection

-Your community can speak to what they need, can show you what you don’t know, and can help make holistically meaningful decisions that better your space, city, organization, or community—you just need to give them the opportunity to do so.
-We are now living in the digital era—gone are the days of town hall meetings as the only source of community engagement.
-If COVID-19 taught us one thing, perhaps it’s understanding that digital engagement tools are key to maintaining empathic communication with our communities.
+Your community can tell you what it needs, can show you what you don’t know, and can help make holistically meaningful decisions that improve your space, city, organization, or community – you just have to give them the opportunity.
+We now live in the digital age.
+Gone are the days when town meetings were the only source of community engagement.
+If Covid-19 has taught us anything, it may be the realization that digital participation tools are key to maintaining empathetic communication with our communities.

-It’s important now more than ever to consider innovative digital tools that bridge the gap between policymakers and the communities they influence.
+Now more than ever, innovative digital tools can bridge the gap between policymakers and the communities they serve.
 And the good news is, these digital tools for community engagement already exist.
 Digital engagement tools include items like:

 - Idea Boards: dynamic, forum-style platforms that provide a public digital space for community members to share their thoughts, ideas, perspectives, and feedback.
 Idea board tools provide up-vote and down-vote features to allow participants to ‘vote’ on ideas they resonate with or feel may share, or not share, important value.